benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-05-15-sorting-in-ruby.md

 end
 ```

 Obviously, this involves $n$ calls to the `key` method, assuming that the length of `list` is $n$.
 However, when using `sort`, the number of calls to the `key` method may be quite a bit larger.
-As observed above, we are relying on quicksort here, so sorting our list involves $n\log n$ comparisons on average, and even $n^2$ comparisons in the worst case.
+As observed earlier, we are relying on quicksort here, so sorting our list involves $n\log n$ comparisons on average, and even $n^2$ comparisons in the worst case.
 And each comparison will involve two calls to the `key` method.
-If `key` itself is a time-consuming transformation, having to perform $2n^2$ transformations (or $2n\log n$, for that matter) could make a big difference indeed!
+If `key` itself is a time-consuming transformation, having to perform $2n^2$ transformations (or $2n\log n$, for that matter) rather than merely $n$ transformations could make a big difference indeed!
 On the other hand – [as is also pointed out in the Ruby Docs](http://ruby-doc.org/core-2.4.1/Enumerable.html#method-i-sort_by) – if the transformation is trivial, `sort` may still be faster, since creating a list of tuples may then be more costly than performing an excess number of comparisons.